 Although many beginner investors initially learn to buy shares of companies, contracts for difference (CFDs) are an increasingly popular type of investment.
 With CFDs, you don’t own shares outright.
 Rather, you own a contract with your brokerage that lets you speculate on changes in the price of a company just like you would with shares.

 There are several key advantages to CFD trading in the UK as opposed to buying shares outright.
-In this guide, we’ll cover everything you need to know about online CFD trading in the UK and reveal the best CFD trading platform of 2020.

 What is CFD Trading?